Matheusdnzz/Pescotapa/README.md

-## Biridim: Your Helpful Bot in Kakele Online MMORPG
+## Pescotapa: Your Helpful Bot in Kakele Online MMORPG
 **Introduction**

 Pescotapa is a feature-rich bot designed to enhance your Kakele Online experience with a variety of utilities and functionalities.